Discriminative Perceptions Are Unreal

 Ananda said, “If every state of our mind returns to something else as its source, then why does the wonderful, bright, original mind mentioned by the Buddha return nowhere?
 Please kindly enlighten us on this point.”

 The Buddha said, “As you look at me now, the essence of your seeing is fundamentally bright.
 To make an analogy, if we take the profound bright original mind as the moon, the essence of your seeing is the second moon rather than its reflection.
-Now you listen carefully, for I am going to show you the place of no returning.”
+Now you listen carefully, for I am going to show you the place of no returning.

-Then the Buddha expounded: “Ananda, this great lecture hall is open to the east.
+“Ananda, this great lecture hall is open to the east.
 It is flooded with light when the sun rises in the sky.
 It is dark at midnight during the waning of moon or when obscured by clouds or fog.
 Looking out through open doors and windows your vision is unimpeded; facing walls or houses your vision is blocked – your vision becomes conditioned in such places where there are forms of distinctive features.
 While in dull void, you can see only emptiness.
 And your vision will be distorted when the objects are shrouded in dust and vapor, otherwise you will perceive clearly if the air is clear.

 “Ananda, bear all these transitory manifestations in mind as I now return each to its place of origin.
 The ‘light’ must return to the sun.
 For without the sun, there is no light; therefore, the light’s place of origin is the sun.
 ‘Darkness’ returns to the waning moon.
 ‘Penetration’ returns to the doors and windows.
 ‘Obstruction’ returns to the walls and buildings.
 ‘Conditions’ return to distinctions.
 ‘Emptiness’ returns to emptiness.
 ‘Dimness’ and ‘distortion’ return to the mist and haze.
 Bright ‘purity’ returns to clarity.
 And nothing that exists in this world goes beyond these kinds.